 What would be the benefits of completing one?

-The costs for your officeconsumables are also fixed costs.
+Office consumables – the costs for your office consumables are also fixed costs.
 Paper you purchase to use for printing; stamps for sending letters; printer cartridges; envelopes; pens and pencils and so on.

-If you are renting or leasing your office this is also a fixed cost and needs to be included.
-If you happen to have a business where you need extra buildings [due to number of staff or warehouses if storing material or you arein the trades] then these also are part of this table.
+Rent – if you are renting or leasing your office this is also a fixed cost and needs to be included.
+If you happen to have a business where you need extra buildings [due to number of staff or warehouses if storing material or you are in the trades] then these also are part of this table.
 In all the buildings that you use, there will be utility bills to consider.

-You should know your organisational chart and your planned manpower, therefore your salary section should be easy to complete.
+Salaries – you should know your organisational chart and your planned manpower; therefore your salary section should be easy to complete.